 Preparation Is Critical

 Adequate preparation is critical for taking quick and effective action during an emergency response.
-We conduct regular crisis drills and routinely review crisis plans to ensure we are prepared in the event of an emergency.
-We conduct training sessions for our incident commanders and crisis coordinators to provide updates on our processes and procedures, reinforce existing protocols, and further prepare for potential incidents and crisis events.
-Additionally, following an incident, Equitrans pursues a reporting and analysis debrief to identify any safety gaps or further precautionary measures that should be evaluated for implementation.
-Equitrans also evaluates its designations of CMT personnel on a quarterly basis to ensure appropriate CMT staffing and to verify CMT contact information.
+We conduct regular crisis drills and routinely review the Crisis Plan and related individual incident response plans (based on the six Crisis Incident Classifications) to ensure we are prepared in the event of an emergency.
+We also conduct training sessions for our incident commanders and crisis coordinators to provide updates on our processes and procedures, reinforce existing protocols, and further prepare for potential incidents and crisis events.
+Additionally, following an incident, Equitrans conducts a reporting and analysis debrief to identify any safety gaps or further precautionary measures that should be evaluated for implementation.
+Equitrans also evaluates its CMT personnel designations on a quarterly basis to ensure appropriate CMT staffing and to verify CMT contact information.

-Externally, Equitrans routinely meets with local first responders to inform them of our work, discuss coordination, provide trainings, and educate them regarding midstream industry crisis management strategies.
-Equitrans also offers follow-up training sessions to first responders on an annual basis, and we offer firefighters tours of our facilities.
-We often donate to first responder organizations in our local communities to enhance capabilities, increase safety preparedness, and strengthen our relationships.
+Externally, Equitrans regularly provides opportunities to meet with local first responders to inform them of our work, discuss coordination, and educate them on midstream industry crisis management practices.
+To strengthen our collaboration, we offer annual follow-up sessions to first responders and welcome local fire departments to tour our facilities.
+We often donate to first responder organizations in our local communities to enhance capabilities, increase safety preparedness, and fortify our relationships.

-Additionally, Equitrans reaches out to landowners and homeowners located along a pipeline right-of-way or near our facilities to inform them of the potential risks our operations could have on nearby homes and to review evacuation plans in case of an emergency.
-Equitrans provides its hotline number to nearby landowners or homeowners, as well as important contact information for local emergency responders.
-By keeping local community members informed of our practices, Equitrans demonstrates that safety is our number one priority and is a fundamental requirement for our assets to operate at high standards of integrity.
+In addition, and as part of our public awareness program, Equitrans reaches out to landowners and homeowners located along a pipeline right-of-way or near our facilities to inform them of the potential risks our operations could have on nearby homes and to review evacuation plans in case of an emergency.
+Equitrans provides its Community Hotline number to nearby landowners or homeowners, as well as important contact information for local emergency responders.
+By keeping local community members informed of our practices, Equitrans is demonstrating its commitment to safety as our number one priority.